justinbyo/jbarr-v3/_posts/2015-02-26-case-study-google-apps-reselling.markdown

 title:  "Google Apps Hosting Package"
 date:   2015-02-25 17:39:21
 subtitle: "UX Research, IA, and UI Design"
-description: "Media Temple created a hosting packing that integrates Google Apps for Work to create a one-stop-shop for setting up a web presence.
-Through a single purchase from the Media Temple control panel, a user could set up both a website and their company&rsquo;s Google Apps service at one time, all with a unique domain name.
+description: "Media Temple released a hosting package that integrates Google Apps for Work – a one-stop shop for setting up a web presence.
+From the Media Temple control panel, a user can set up both a website and their company&rsquo;s Google Apps service at the same time, all with a unique domain name.
 I designed an on-boarding experience and control panel UI that makes this entire process simple."
 ---

 <p class="subtitle"><strong>Case study:</strong> UX research and UI design</p>